aadijoshi23/Life-Admin-App/README_ROUND2.md

 ## 📈 Expected Outcome

-By Round 2, Life Admin App will evolve from a basic prototype into a **fully usable personal productivity tool**, ready for real users.
+By Round 2,Life Admin App will evolve from a basic prototype into a **fully usable personal productivity tool**, ready for real users.

 ---